Blog Image

 Nishant Bijani

-CTO - Codiste
+CTO & Co-Founder | Codiste

-Nishant is a dynamic individual, passionate about engineering, and a keen observer of the latest technology trends.
-He is an innovative mindset and a commitment to staying up-to-date with advancements, he tackles complex challenges and shares valuable insights, making a positive impact in the ever-evolving world of advance technology.
+Nishant is a dynamic individual, passionate about engineering and a keen observer of the latest technology trends.
+With an innovative mindset and a commitment to staying up-to-date with advancements, he tackles complex challenges and shares valuable insights, making a positive impact in the ever-evolving world of advanced technology.